Spelunky: Influences

 Spelunky draws from La-Mulana, Rick Dangerous, and Spelunker for its visual styling, character design, gameplay elements and general mechanics.
 Essentially a dungeon crawl, it also adds elements from the roguelike genre, including randomly generated levels, a lack of save points, frequent and easy death, and discovery mechanics.
 It draws equally from the 2D platformer genre, including real-time interactions with enemies.
-According to Yu, the Super Mario series of video games was one of the game's biggest inspirations, especially in "feel and physics."
+According to Yu, the Super Mario series of video games was one of the game's biggest inspirations, especially in "feel and physics".
 Derek found inspiration in the rogue like genre from the random generation features of each playthrough but found the turn based dungeon crawling elements of typical roguelikes uninteresting.
 However he found the higher concepts such as universal intractability and the consequences of permadeath much more exciting.
 By taking these higher concepts and combining them with the features of platform games he was able to develop the initial conception for Spelunky using procedural generation.
+He also took inspiration from the level of interactivity with elements of the world that old roguelikes like NetHack had, without resorting to the long lists of keyboard commands those games used and instead opted for just one button to interact with any given object.

-Aztec, Balding's Quest, NetHack, Indiana Jones, and Cave Story have also been credited as influences.
+Aztec, Balding's Quest, Kagirinaki Tatakai, NetHack, Indiana Jones, and Cave Story have also been credited as influences.

 Design

 Spelunky is notorious for its difficult gameplay as many hazards and enemies are capable of killing the player quickly.
 Derek found that a punishing gameplay experience caused players to behave in unique ways, forcing the player to think more about their actions and what plans they have to remain alive.
-Even Edmund McMillen, a notable game developer who created successfully challenging games such as Super Meat Boy, told him that the starting area’s arrow traps should do less damage, but Derek was adamant that the immediate difficulty was necessary to show players not already familiar with the roguelike structure that death and failure is an expected part of gameplay.
+Even Edmund McMillen, a notable game developer who created successfully challenging games such as Super Meat Boy, told him that the starting area's arrow traps should do less damage, but Derek was adamant that the immediate difficulty was necessary to show players not already familiar with the roguelike structure that death and failure is an expected part of gameplay.

-Destructibility of terrain was also a key element of the level design in Spelunky inspired by the pickaxe’s abilities in another roguelike game called NetHack.
+Destructibility of terrain was also a key element of the level design in Spelunky inspired by the pickaxe's abilities in another roguelike game called NetHack.
 Derek found that it made the level progression more lenient as players could create their own paths instead of using the path generated by the level.

 Derek associated his enemy design with the behavior of the ghosts from Pac-Man and how they differed their approaches to interacting with the player but collectively provided a unified and diverse experience.